aboutbits/no-sql-workshop/graphdb/slides/01 - data model.md

 - No dangling relationships
 - A relationship has a direction and a name.
 - A relationship can have properties as well.
 Especially important for graph traversal algorithms. (e.g. distance between two cities)

+### Fine grained vs. general relationships

+- DELIVERY_ADDRESS and HOME_ADDRESS versus ADDRESS {type:'delivery'} and ADDRESS {type:'home'}
+- Reduce the lookup size by specific relationship names
+- Property value lookup adds extra IO
+- Properties work well to define weights (e.g. distance between two cities)
+- It is also possible to have more relationships at the same time like DELIVERY_ADDRESS and ADDRESS {type:'delivery'}

 ## Storage